sarah11918/starlight-blog/src/content/docs/blog/stop-writing-start-helping.md

 - they need to make CLEAR, CORRECT information available.
 Ideally in such a way that readers can DISCOVER, and NAVIGATE it.
 (CTRL+F is your friend!)

 And The best help is CONTEXTUAL: it is FOR someone who is trying to DO something specific.
-- this person may also not be in the greatest state to RECIEVE help, but they are in your docs because they need it.
+- this person may also not be in the greatest state to RECEIVE help, but they are in your docs because they need it.
 - don't overwhelm.
 Less is always more.
 - You can probably improve your docs RIGHT NOW by *deleting*, not writing more!
     - delete words like "should"; delete outdated or unmaintained docs, even if you can't yet replace them; delete entire pages if you are afraid people won't find them, and put everything on one page if you need to!